seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_common.md

 - Vi is used as a text editor in the following
 - we are logged as root first

+//ST: !
-== Make sure you have the latest version of all packages:
+== Get the latest versions of all packages
+//ST: Get the latest versions of all packages

 Do: